Config

 maxAvailableRecentBlocks: 128

-# Set to -1 to disable this behavior.
+# Set to 0 or a negative value to disable for this upstream.

 # ...